-The negative tissue control (internal or external) should be examined after the positive tissue control to verify the specific labeling of target antigen by the primary antibody.
-The absence of specific staining in the negative tissue control confirms the lack of antibody cross reactivity to cells or cellular components.
+The negative tissue control (internal or external) should be examined to verify the primary antibody's specific labeling of the target antigen after the positive tissue control.
+The absence of specific staining in the negative tissue control confirms the lack of antibody cross-reactivity to cells or cellular components.
 If specific staining occurs in the negative tissue control, results with the patient specimen are considered invalid.

-Patient Tissue

-Patient tissues should be examined next.
+Patient Tissue Patient tissues should be examined next.
 Positive staining should be assessed within the context of any background staining of the (internal) negative control.
 As with any immunohistochemical test, a negative result means that the antigen in question was not detected, not that the antigen is absent in the cells or tissue assayed.
-A panel of antibodies may aid in the identification of false negative reactions.
-The patient's morphologic findings and relevant clinical data must be interpreted by a qualified pathologist.
+A panel of antibodies may aid in the identification of false-negative reactions.
+A qualified pathologist must interpret the patient's morphologic findings and relevant clinical data.